 If you live in England and this is your first time going to university you will need to apply online to Student Finance England.
 To apply you have to set up a student finance account and complete an online application here (Tip: Make a note of your login details!).
-Whilst it is a little time consuming, help and guidance is provided throughout, so the process is fairly straightforward.
+Whilst it is a little time-consuming, help and guidance are provided throughout, so the process is fairly straightforward.

 What information will I be required to provide?